Teaching and Learning Centre - Wageningen UR

 Start to Supervise Group Work

 How to get students doing group work motivated, active and involved?
 In this 2,5 hour workshop you will learn basic skills and strategies for supervising group work at Wageningen University.
-Furthermore there will be room for exchanging perspectives and asking questions.

 -